 of your floor have begun to peel, it is time to replace your epoxy flooring system.
 Your floor should be evaluated by a resinous flooring expert, who will be able to assess whether or not you should replace the floor in question.

-Ultimately, for the safety of your workers and quality of your flooring system, if the peeling area has become too large, it is best to just replace the entire floor.
-This will be the most cost effective method as well.
+Ultimately, for the safety of your workers and quality the of your flooring system, if the peeling area has become too large, it is best to just replace the entire floor.
+This will be the most cost-effective method as well.

 It is normal for some cracks to appear, and even some crevices as well, if it’s been a while since your floor was installed.
 However, larger voids should be addressed at your earliest convenience, while no one wants to spend money on patching, it will only get worse and more expensive down the road.

 The most common reason why you would need to replace your flooring system would be if you wanted to change the color or style of your floor.

 If you are looking for a completely new style, or if you would like to update the color of your floor, we would be happy at no expense to yo offer a few insights and general budgetary costs.

-Replacing the system is simple, with the help of a concrete expert, and the downtime can be minimized after coordinating with your facility manager.
-Often, within a matter of days you can have a brand new flooring system in place.
+Replacing the system is straightforward, with the help of an epoxy flooring expert, and the downtime can be minimized after coordinating with your facility manager.
+Often, within a matter of days, you can have a brand new flooring system.

-They will be able to provide you with an evaluation of your flooring system and you can decide whether to repair or replace your floor together.
+They will be able to provide you with an evaluation of your flooring system and you can explain and help you decide whether to repair or replace your floor altogether.